lemoinedavid22/heart-sensor-arduino-to-midi/README.md

 # heart-sensor-arduino-to-midi

 Goal :
-4 heartbeat sensors on an arduino mega send a note on a separate channel to Live.
+4 heartbeat sensors on an arduino mega each send a note on a separate channel to Live.

 For now :
 - unable to write a proper code that would allow multiple sensors on one same board sending to different midi channels.